 Maternal Thinking: Toward a Politics of Peace by Sara Ruddick

-This work and the ethic of care have a strength: A willingness to give diplomacy a try with evil individuals.
-Unfortunately, they try little more.
-The peace that often results from pacifism occurs after victims die.
+This work and the ethic of care have a strength: A willingness to try diplomacy.
+Unfortunately, care's other tactics are less good.
+A peace that results from care pacifism occurs after victims die.

 The care ethic has other weaknesses.
-It is anti-reason, subjectivist, and relativist.
-Unclear and unspecific on most subjects, it offers a few vague, mistaken principles.
-It is handful-o-virtues rather than bag-o-virtues.
+It is anti-reason.
+Unclear and unspecific on many subjects, care offers a few vague, mistaken principles (handful-o-virtues rather than bag-o-virtues).
 The buzzword care works as a pile driver, allegedly standing for most things good.
 When actions fail, more care becomes the solution.

 "Caring" is too often to ethics what self-esteem is to psychology, a mantra that obliges almost no one to act.